Intermodalics/pickit-docs/docs/robot-integrations/techman/pick_and_place_program.rst

 Points
 ^^^^^^

-There are six points relevant to the application, of which three are fixed and need to be taught by the user, and three are automatically computed from Pickit’s results (prefixed with ``pickit_``).
+There are six points relevant to the application, of which three are fixed and need to be taught by the user, and three are automatically computed from Pickit’s results.
 They are listed in the **Point Manager**.

     .. image:: /assets/images/robot-integrations/techman/tm-pap-point-manager.png